neotamoe/sci123-solo/readme.md

 	- [x]make sure schema accounts for admin approval/denial of question
 * [ ] Nodemailer functional - 6/7/17
 	- will need help here!
-* [ ] Student/user able to submit a question - 6/8/17
+* [x] Student/user able to submit a question - 6/8/17
-	- [ ] checkboxes working for submission
+	- [x] checkboxes working for submission
 	- [x] basic input styling
-	- [ ] check admin email address
+	- [x] check admin email address to be used for nodemailer
 * [x] Administrator able to accept or decline student-submitted question for inclusion into database - 6/9/17
 	- [x] approve/deny buttons working (ensure status in database changes upon click)
-	- [ ] administrator able to edit fields of submitted question
+	- [x] administrator able to edit fields of submitted question
 * [ ] Deploy to Heroku - 6/12/17

 ##Project Overview